Why are there Flies in my House and Where Do They Come From?

 Do Cluster Flies Cause Damage?

-It is best to clean up dead Cluster Flies (or any insects) that you find – even it if is in a remote area like an attic – to prevent other insect populations from exploding.
+It’s best to clean up dead cluster flies (or any insects) that you find – even if it’s in a remote area like an attic – to prevent other insect populations from exploding.

 Why are Cluster Flies in my House?

-Cluster Flies get into houses to establish a place to live and, eventually, overwinter.
-Like their name, they congregate in large numbers – very often in attics.
+Cluster flies get into houses to establish a place to live.
+Like their name suggests, they congregate in large numbers – very often in attics.
 They can get in through any type of small opening.
-The best way to keep Cluster Flies out of your house is to seal any gaps, cracks or other openings.
+The best way to keep cluster flies out of your house is to seal any gaps, cracks or other openings.

 Related: